The Local Projection Residual Bootstrap for AR(1) Models: Simulation Study

 where the distribution of $v_t$ and the parameter vector $(\omega_0,\omega_1,\omega_2)$ are specified as follows: \begin{itemize} \item [\textbf{Design 1:}] $v_t \sim N(0,1)$, $\omega_0=1$, and $\omega_1=\omega_2=0$.

 \item [\textbf{Design 2:}] $v_t \sim N(0,1)$, $\omega_0=0.05$, $\omega_1= 0.3$, and $\omega_2=0.65$.

 \item [\textbf{Design 3:}] $v_t \sim t_4/\sqrt{2}$, $\omega_0=1$, and $\omega_1=\omega_2=0$.

-\item [\textbf{Design 4:}] $v_t|B_t=j \sim N(m_j,\sigma_j^2)$, where $B_n \in \{0,1\}$, $B_n = 1$ with probability $p = 0.25$, $m_0 = 2/\sigma_2$, $m_1 =-6/\sigma_2$, $\sigma_0 = 0.5/\sigma_2$, $\sigma_1 = 2/\sigma_2$, and $\sigma_2^2 = p(m_1^2+\sigma_1)+(1-p)(m_0^2+\sigma_0)$, $\omega_0=0.05$, $\omega_1= 0.3$, and $\omega_2=0.65$. \end{itemize}
+\item [\textbf{Design 4:}] $v_t|B_t=j \sim N(m_j,\sigma_j^2)$, where $B_t \in \{0,1\}$, $B_t = 1$ with probability $p = 0.25$, $m_0 = 2/\sigma_2$, $m_1 =-6/\sigma_2$, $\sigma_0 = 0.5/\sigma_2$, $\sigma_1 = 2/\sigma_2$, and $\sigma_2^2 = p(m_1^2+\sigma_1)+(1-p)(m_0^2+\sigma_0)$, $\omega_0=0.05$, $\omega_1= 0.3$, and $\omega_2=0.65$. \end{itemize}

-For each design for the distribution of the shock and values of $\rho$, we consider eight different confidence intervals.
+We consider nine different confidence intervals for each design and each value of $\rho$.
 All our confidence intervals use the HC standard errors $\hat{s}_n(h)$ defined in \eqref{eq:HC_se}.
 Additionally, we consider alternative HC standard errors $\hat{s}_{j,n}(h)$ defined as

 for $j=2,3$, where $\hat{\xi}_{2,t}(h)^2 = \hat{\xi}_{t}(h)^2/(1-\mathbb{P}_{h,tt})$ and $\hat{\xi}_{3,t}(h)^2 = \hat{\xi}_{t}(h)^2/(1-\mathbb{P}_{h,tt})^2$.
 We use the projection matrix $\mathbb{P}_h = \mathbb{X}_h (\mathbb{X}_h'\mathbb{X}_h)^{-1}\mathbb{X}_h'$, where $\mathbb{X}_h$ is a matrix with row elements equal to $(\hat{u}_t(h),~ y_{t-1})$ for $t=1,\ldots,n-h$.
-The confidence intervals that we use are listed below
+The confidence intervals that we use are listed below.

 \begin{enumerate} \item \textbf{RB:} confidence interval as in \eqref{eq:bootstrap_CI} based on the LP-residual bootstrap.